danidee10/django-notifs/README.md

 Notifications (InApp, Email, SMS, CustomBackend) for Django

 ## This Repo is currently in Beta (Which means certain things can change without prior notice).
 Though i currently use it in production.
-You're welcome to try it and drop your feeback.
+You're welcome to try it and drop your feedback.

 django-notifs is a notifications app for Django.
 Basically it allows you to notify users about events that occur in your application E.g